-BARTON HILLS VILLAGE WATER CONSUMER CONFIDENCE REPORT for 2017
+BARTON HILLS VILLAGE WATER CONSUMER CONFIDENCE REPORT for 2018

-Introduction As required by the Safe Drinking Water Act, Barton Hills Village (BHV) provides this annual report which includes information on where water comes from, compliance with federal and state testing requirements and on-going efforts to ensure that BHV water meets or exceeds quality standards.
+Introduction As required by the Safe Drinking Water Act, Barton Hills Village (BHV) provides this annual report to its water consumers.
+It includes information on where BHV water comes from, what it contains, and compliance with federal and state testing requirements to ensure that BHV water meets quality standards.

 Water Testing In order to ensure that tap water is safe to drink, the Environmental Protection Agency (EPA) prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
 BHV water is treated according to EPA regulations, which are administered by the State of Michigan Department of Environmental Quality (MDEQ).
-Monthly samples are tested by a certified laboratory to ensure that any contamination is dealt with immediately.
+Water samples are tested monthly by a certified laboratory to ensure that any contamination is dealt with immediately.
 In addition, periodic tests are performed for over 100 possible contaminants.
+BHV had no water sample violations in 2018.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791) or online at www.epa.gov/safewater.
+Food and Drug Administration regulations establish limits for contaminants in bottled water which provide the same protection for public health as drinking water standards do for public water systems.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791).

 Lead BHV has been testing for lead and copper in drinking water according to EPA standards since 1989.
-As indicated in the table on Page 3, BHV levels of lead in drinking water are well below the allowable limit.
-In 2015 testing, only one sample out of five indicated any lead detection (that result was 2 parts per billion (ppb); acceptable limit is 15 ppb).
-BHV will test for lead/copper again in 2018.
-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+The 2018 lead/copper test results are listed in the table on Page 3.
+BHV levels of lead in drinking water are well below the allowable limit.
+There are no known lead service lines in BHV.